poyeshsoftware/taskmanagement/README.md

 ## About TaskManagement Project By Payam Ghader Kourehpaz

-Laravel the web application framework , I used Laravel Sanctum , TailWindCss And Vue.Js for this project
+Laravel the web application framework , I used Laravel ,Laravel Sanctum(Airlock) , TailWindCss And Vue.Js for this project. it has authentication via Sanctum and authorization via policies that has been handled in the routing section .

 ## Installing Project: